JonathanHorowitzCB/citrusbyte.github.io/_drafts/2014-10-21-xcode-plugins.markdown

 How to debug and find information when there is no documentation from Apple?
 ----------------------------------------------------------------------------

 The most important tool to develop and debug Xcode plugins is well\.\.\. you know\.\.\.
 Xcode itself.
 Yes, although it\'s not that popular on the plugin community, you can debug Xcode from Xcode itself.
-[Here](http://www.blackdogfoundry.com/blog/debugging-your-xcode-plugin/) you can see how it\'s done.
+For a simple guide checkout [Debugging Your Xcode Plugin](http://www.blackdogfoundry.com/blog/debugging-your-xcode-plugin/) by Black Dog Foundry.

 Now on Xcode 6 there is an **important** step to avoid crashing: you need to deselect \'Enable user interface debugging\' from the options in the \'Run\' scheme.

-More rudimentary way to debug your plugin [here](https://coderwall.com/p/-mgtww).
+For a more rudimentary tutorial checkout [Debugging Xcode Plugins](https://coderwall.com/p/-mgtww) by Delisa Mason.

 How should I release my plugin?